danielschifano/Propel/README.md

 A boilerplate for web design project using awesome low-level CSS toolkit Basscss.
 It has purpose for automated own personal workflow.

 #Docs
-Make sure that your development environment has Node.js installed
+Make sure that your development environment has Node.js installed.

 #Features
 * Basscss